Southbank, Victoria: Heritage

 Despite being dominated by modern apartments and office towers Southbank has a number of significant retained heritage buildings.
 Along St Kilda Road they include the 19th Century Victoria Barracks and the attached former Repatriation Commission Outpatient Clinic, the Victorian Arts Centre and National Gallery of Victoria, parts of the Victorian College of the Arts campus.
-Some individual heritage buildings in the wider Southbank precinct include the 1888 Jones Bond Store (25-43 Southbank Boulevard), the former Main Point hotel building on City Road, the 1888 Tea House on Clarendon Street, the 1885 JH Boyd High School on City Road (now a community centre), and the former Castlemaine Brewery on Queensbridge Street.
+Some individual heritage buildings in the wider Southbank precinct include the 1888 Jones Bond Store (25–43 Southbank Boulevard), the former Main Point hotel building on City Road, the 1888 Tea House on Clarendon Street, the 1885 JH Boyd High School on City Road (now a community centre), and the former Castlemaine Brewery on Queensbridge Street.

 Demographics

 In the 2021 Census, there were 22,631 people in Southbank.
 33.3% people were born in Australia.
-The next most common countries of birth were India 9.4%, China (excludes SARs & Taiwan) 8.9%, Colombia 3.9%, Malaysia 3.7% & England 3%.
+The next most common countries of birth were India (9.4%), China (excludes SARs & Taiwan) (8.9%), Colombia (3.9%), Malaysia (3.7%) and England (3%).
 45.4% spoke only English at home.
-Language used at home, top responses other than English were, Mandarin 11.6%, Spanish 5.3%, Hindi 4%, Cantonese 3.1% & Indonesian 2.1%.
+Of the languages used at home, the top responses other than English were Mandarin (11.6%), Spanish (5.3%), Hindi (4%), Cantonese (3.1%) and Indonesian (2.1%).

 In the 2016 Census, the most common response for religion was No Religion at 41.9%.

 Media

-Southbank is home to the Melbourne headquarters of C31 Melbourne, the Australian Broadcasting Corporation including the studios for ABC Radio Melbourne, Radio National, ABC NewsRadio, ABC Classic FM, Triple J, ABV-2 and ABC Australia TV.
+Southbank is home to the Melbourne headquarters of C31 Melbourne, the Australian Broadcasting Corporation including the studios for ABC Radio Melbourne, Radio National, ABC NewsRadio, ABC Classic, Triple J, ABV-2 and ABC Australia TV.
 The Herald and Weekly Times Tower (headquarters of the Herald Sun newspaper) is also located in Southbank.
 The suburb also has its own local newspaper the Southbank Local News, which circulates monthly.